 The Fat Duck takes reservations up to two months in advance.
 If you want to eat next year at the temple of molecular gastronomy, Ferran Adrià's El Bulli in Catalonia, you need to apply on 21 December and hope that your application will be among the 8000 accepted, not the 2 million rejected.

-The course emphasizes the role of sciences in cooking and how the world over, it has started to make a difference if the chefs understand the science that goes into it.
+The course emphasizes the role of sciences in cooking and how, the world over, it has started to make a difference if the chefs understand the science that goes into it.
+The serious students of this course have gone to great heights and have travelled widely to Norway, Bangkok, UK and many other countries, using science to understand different cuisines of the world.